The NHP Steering Group are pleased to make the following announcement:

 Each of the plots presented by landowners for development consideration has been assessed - these assessments are available at the foot of this page.

-The diagram below is an outline of the recommended process for volunteer organisations to develop and submit Neighbourhood Plans; the sections overlaid are stages which, at November 2020, have been completed.
-The overall process was estimated to take approx. 18 months with an anticipated completion by the end of Quarter 2 2020 / early in Q3 2020; due to the Coronavirus pandemic, however, it is likely that the process will not be completed until late 2020 / early 2021.
+The diagram below is an outline of the recommended process for volunteer organisations to develop and submit Neighbourhood Plans; the sections overlaid are stages which, at January 2021, have been completed.
+The overall process was estimated to take approx. 18 months with an anticipated completion by the end of Quarter 2 2020 / early in Q3 2020; due to the Coronavirus pandemic, however, it is likely that the process will not be completed until late Summer 2021.

 Please find below a range of links and references for your assistance should you wish to know more about Neighourhood Plans, Local Plans or the processes and activities underpinning either.